diegomichell/TicTacToe-x/README.md

 # TicTacToe-x
-A simple cross-platform tictactoe game made with cocos2d-x.
+A simple cross-platform TicTactToe game made with cocos2d-x by Diego Ivan Perez Michel.

+Pull requests are welcome.